King Philip's War: Native campaign

 Natives attacked and destroyed more settlements throughout the winter of 1675–1676 in their effort to annihilate the colonists.
 They attacked homes in Andover, Bridgewater, Chelmsford, Groton, Lancaster, Marlborough, Medfield, Medford, Portland, Providence, Rehoboth, Scituate, Seekonk, Simsbury, Sudbury, Suffield, Taunton, Warwick, Weymouth, and Wrentham, including Norfolk and Plainville.

 In the first months of the war, Wampanoags employed the strategy of tactical retreat.
 As English colonists marched through Native settlements, many Natives sought safety by hiding in the swamps surrounding Nemasket.
 Led by Weetamoo, mothers and their children were marched silently away from encampments and sought protection in the thickest part of the swamps.
 In their wake, settled along the outskirts of emptied Native villages, Wampanoag warriors ambushed English troops as they marched through Rhode Island.
-Utlizing kinship networks, the Wampanoags and their allied tribes spread word of English locations, encampments, and attacks in order to warn other resisting Native Americans.
+Utilizing kinship networks, the Wampanoags and their allied tribes spread word of English locations, encampments, and attacks in order to warn other resisting Native Americans.
 Weetamoo later formed an alliance at Narragansett with the Nipmuc in order to create a larger Native cause.

 The account written and published by Mary Rowlandson after the war gives a colonial captive's perspective on the conflict.
 Rowlandson was captured by Nipmucs and led miles through surrounding wilderness, keeping her captured through her lack of knowledge of the land.
 Rowlandson was 'gifted' to Weetamoo and her husband Quinnapin following their wedding, as a gift for their role in securing Native alliances and allies in the war.
 Rowlandson’s captivity narrative and the following explosion of the Puritan captivity narrative genre, is largely where historical information regarding the inner workings of Native society comes from, as primary sources from white colonial entrepreneurs in the New World.
 In fact, Rowlandson’s captivity narrative is largely the basis of many understandings about Weetamoo’s role in the war.